 Thank you for your interest in the Harvard Kennedy School Indonesia Research Fellows Program.
-Kindly note that the Fellows Program for AY 2015-2016 has been deferred for one year and that all applicants will be provided with an opportunity to revise and resubmit their research applications for AY 2016-17 when we reissue the Call for Research Fellow Applications.
+Kindly note that the Fellows Program has been temporarily deferred for one year and that all applicants will be provided with an opportunity to revise and resubmit their research applications in a future academic year when we reissue the Call for Research Fellow Applications.

 The Harvard Kennedy School (HKS) Indonesia Program invites Indonesian researchers, academics, and practitioners to apply for Indonesia Research Fellowships in order to pursue independent research projects at the Ash Center for Democratic Governance and Innovation, which is part of the John F. Kennedy School of Government of Harvard University.
 Made possible through the generous support of the Rajawali Foundation, this research fellowship opportunity allows successful applicants to join a lively community of researchers working on Asia-related issues.